PR specialists from FSB PR/Crisis Management explain the seven most popular ways to market and advertise a small business, both online and offline.

 Provided you appear in the ‘right’ places, you’ll be seen by your target audience.
 If you run an engineering business, you’ll benefit from being seen in select trade publications.
 If, however, you’re keen to raise awareness of your café, then the local newspaper and magazines are the places to be.

-Such media coverage not only raises your profile, it’s ideal for conveying important factual messages about your business, along with promoting its values and culture.
+Such media coverage not only raises your profile, but it’s also ideal for conveying important factual messages about your business, along with promoting its values and culture.

 Should I use a PR agency?